 EUR/USD Technical Highlights:

 Gotten a little off track?
-Check out these 4 ideas to help rebuild your confidence.
+It’s happens to everyone, which is why we put together these 4 ideas to help rebuild your confidence.

 EUR/USD IG Client Sentiment

 Whether you are a new or experienced trader, we have several resources available to help you; indicator for tracking trader sentiment, quarterly trading forecasts, analytical and educational webinars held daily, trading guides to help you improve trading performance, and one specifically for those who are new to forex.